 University of Nebraska Medical Center offers a two-year post-doctoral fellowship in Clinical Neuropsychology under the Department of Neurological Sciences, Neuropsychology division.
 This fellowship position is located on the hospital's main campus in midtown Omaha, Nebraska.
-The Neuropsychology division staff includes seven full-time neuropsychologists, two part-time neuropsychologists, seven psychometrists, an administrative assistant, a receptionist, and two neuropsychology fellows (one fellow recruited each year).
+The Neuropsychology division staff includes nine full-time neuropsychologists, two part-time neuropsychologists, six psychometrists, an administrative assistant, a receptionist and two neuropsychology fellows (one fellow recruited each year).

 Length of Program

 Comprehensive health, dental and vision insurance is available.
 Basic life and disability insurance are available.
 One day of sick leave is accrued each month.
 Each year, twelve days of paid vacation are accrued, and seven traditional holidays and five floating holidays are granted.
 Additionally, five days of leave with pay for professional or educational meetings are allowed annually, and the fellow is given a $2,500 professional fund each year.